8char/AtlasFramework/docs/panels/button_v2.md

 <AtlasUI.ButtonV2>:SetIcon(iconId: number)
 ```

 Will set the icon of the button to be that if the icon id.
-If you're unsure about how to use this, have a look at our [Icon Downloader](libs/icon_dl.md) library usage.
+If you're unsure about how to use this, have a look at our [Icon Downloader](libs/icon_dl.md) framework usage.

 **Arguments**